craue/CraueFormFlowBundle/README.md

 ## Disabling revalidation of previous steps

 Take a look at [#98](https://github.com/craue/CraueFormFlowBundle/issues/98) for an example on why it's useful to revalidate previous steps by default.
-But if you want (or need) to avoid revalidating previous steps, you could extend the flow class mentioned in the example above as follows:
+But if you want (or need) to avoid revalidating previous steps, add this to your flow class:

 ```php
 // in src/MyCompany/MyBundle/Form/CreateVehicleFlow.php